Complete type amalgamation for non-standard finite groups: Forking and measures

 As in Section \ref{S:Fubini}, we work inside a sufficiently saturated structure and a definably amenable pair $(G, X)$ in a fixed countable language $\LL$ satisfying Assumptions \ref{H:sigmafte} and \ref{H:Fubini}, though the classical notions of forking and stability do not require the presence of a group nor of a measure.

 Recall that a definable set $\varphi(x,a)$ \emph{divides} over a subset $C$ of parameters if there exists an indiscernible sequence $(a_i)_{i\in \N}$ over $C$ with $a_0=a$ such that the intersection $\bigcap_i \varphi(x,a_i)$ is empty.
 Archetypal examples of dividing formulae are of the form $x=a$ for some element $a$ not algebraic over $C$.
-Since dividing formulae need not be closed under disjunction, witnessed for example by a circular order, we say that a fomula $\psi(x)$ \emph{forks} over $C$ if it belongs to the ideal generated by formulae dividing over $C$, that is, if $\psi$ implies a finite disjunction of formulae, each dividing over $C$.
+Since dividing formulae need not be closed under finite disjunctions, witnessed for example by a circular order, we say that a fomula $\psi(x)$ \emph{forks} over $C$ if it belongs to the ideal generated by the formulae dividing over $C$, that is, if $\psi$ implies a finite disjunction of formulae, each dividing over $C$.
 A type \emph{divides}, resp. \emph{forks} over $C$, if it contains an instance which does.

-\begin{remark} Since the measure is invariant under automorphisms and $\sigma$-finite, no definable subset of $\sbgp X$ of positive density can divide, thus a weakly random type does not fork over the empty-set. \end{remark}
+\begin{remark} Since the measure is invariant under automorphisms and $\sigma$-finite, no definable subset of $\sbgp X$ of positive density divides, and thus no weakly random type forks over the empty-set, see \cite[Lemma 2.9 \& Example 2.12]{eH12}. \end{remark}

 Non-forking need not define a tame notion of independence, for example it need not be symmetric, yet it behaves extremely well with respect to certain invariant relations, called stable.